ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 * Tackle the immediate problem/s i.e. restore service whether it is fixing the failing system or enacting the recovery/fail over plan.
 Preserve the evidence of any system components involved in order to support the Postmortem.

-* Apply separation of responsibilities and actions - having clearly defined roles and responsibilities during an Incident limits the chances of confusion as to who is doing what and frees the Ops lead up to concentrate on creating and delivering the solution for resolving the Incident issues.
+* Apply separation of responsibilities and actions - having clearly defined roles and responsibilities during an Incident limits the chances of confusion as to who is doing what and frees the Ops lead (the technical or expert lead) up to concentrate on creating and delivering the solution for resolving the Incident issues.

-* Command - a clear structure of authority and responsibility means that the Ops Team can focus on solving the problems, and freeing them from managing logistical issues.
+* Command - a clear structure of authority and responsibility means that the Ops Team (the subject matter experts) can focus on solving the problems, and freeing them from managing logistical issues.

 * Operations work - the Ops Team are solely responsible for making changes to the system to correct the situation.
 This includes ensuring any other conflicting system support activities are halted as coordinated by the Incident Commander.